Week Of Cold, Rain, Heavy Snow In Store For NorCal Leading Up To Christmas

 The wet weather pattern will begin to affect Southern California Tuesday night and bring rain and high-elevation snow through Thursday, followed by unsettled and showery weather through the weekend.

-The Los Angeles weather office said water vapor imagery over the Pacific shows an atmospheric river developing as moisture streams from an area east of Hawaii.MORE NEWS: Wheatland High School Students Seen In Social Media Post With Swastikas On Bodies
+The Los Angeles weather office said water vapor imagery over the Pacific shows an atmospheric river developing as moisture streams from an area east of Hawaii.MORE NEWS: Stolen Big Rig With $250K Worth Of Merchandise Inside Recovered By CHP Near Fairfield

 Copyright 2021 CBS Broadcasting Inc. All Rights Reserved.
 The Associated Press contributed to this report.